KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_dynamic/test_constant_point_load_2d_axi/README.md

 ## Results

-The picture below illustrates the variation in vertical displacement over time for node 191, which is 3 meters away from the loading point.
+The picture below illustrates the variation in vertical displacement over time for node 191, which is 3 meters away from the loading point (at coordinate of $x = 3$ and $y = 0$).
 The results are compared with the semi-analytical solution.
 The semi-analytical solution is based on the following publication:

 <em> An Introduction to Soil Dynamics , Verruijt A., 2009, Delft University of Technology, Chapter 13.2 </em>